jdavidteki/africariyoki/README.md

   and do `nohup ngrok http 5000 && nohup python3 app.py` and then kill terminal without doing ctrl + c

   login to ngrok (https://dashboard.ngrok.com/endpoints/status) online to find addressid for vocal remover sample -	http://2578a634123c.ngrok.io and this can be used to upload songs

+to run vocalremover offline, do python3 app.py in root directory